-Japanese Studies majors should normally have followed BA2 Focus Introduction to Japanese Linguistics and/or BA2 Focus Aspects of Japanese as a Second Language.
-For students outside of the Japanese Studies program, some background in general/sociolinguistics and (low) intermediate Japanese proficiency is required.
+Japanese majors should normally have followed BA2 Focus Introduction to Japanese Linguistics or BA2 Focus Aspects of Japanese as a Second Language.
+For students outside of the Japanese program, some background in general/sociolinguistics and (low) intermediate Japanese proficiency is useful.

 Students will be able to: